jrr6/Caffeinator/README.md

 ## Building

-Caffeinator is built upon the [CaffeineKit](https://github.com/aaplmath/CaffeineKit) framework using the [Carthage](https://github.com/Carthage/Carthage) dependency manager.
+Caffeinator is built upon the [CaffeineKit](https://github.com/aaplmath/CaffeineKit) framework (which you should definitely check out!).
+Caffeinator uses [Carthage](https://github.com/Carthage/Carthage) to manage this and other dependencies.
 To build Caffeinator from source, clone this repository and run `carthage bootstrap --platform macOS --cache-builds` in the cloned directory.
 After doing so, open, build, and run the project in Xcode.

 ## FAQ